Northbrook Theatre & Performing Arts

 How can I contact the Performing Arts Office?

 The direct phone line to reach the Performing Arts Office is 847·291·2367.

 The Theatre is inside the Northbrook Leisure Center at 3323 Walters Avenue― between Sanders Road and Landwehr Road.

 How can tickets be purchased and how much do they cost?

 Tickets can be purchased over the phone, in the office, or online any day leading up to the day of the performance, when they can be purchased at the box office.
-Tickets are $8 in advance when ordered
+Tickets are $12. ($10 on Fridays at the Box Office)

 How do I contact Kidstage?